dannco/hyperdrama/README.md

     ```
 - In-text chapter links: formatted as ``@<KEY>(<TEXT>)``, inserts a hyperlink with the declared
 text to another story line's chapter whose order value is the highest value
-above or equal to the chapter which this link is inserted into
+below or equal to the chapter which this link is inserted into
   - adding ``:<ORDER>`` at the end will override the current chapter's order value,
  and will instead try and find the chapter
  with the order value equal to or closest value below the declared value.